ihavenonickname/Serilog.Sinks.BetterSqlite/readme.md

 app.Run();
 ```

-Once you run the app, it'll create a `logs` directory in your current working directly, and a SQLite database inside it.
+Once you run the app, it creates a `logs` directory in your current working directory and a SQLite database inside it.

 Of course, that's just the default behavior.
 Take a look at the documentation to see how to configure the library.